cjrh/excitertools/README.rst

 In this example we're reading 1 byte at a time.
 In a real example you might have a sequence of headers and bodies, where headers give size information about how many bytes are in the body corresponding to that header.
 Then you can precisely read each body in sequence.

 .. code-block:: python

+    >>> from collections import deque
     >>> read_sizes = deque([1])
     >>> with open(filename, 'rb') as f:
     ...     data = (